 As your blog readership grows, make sure you’re having those followers join your email list.
-This will keep them in-the-loop about new content, and it’ll come in handy when it’s time to monetize.
+This will keep them in the loop about new content, and it’ll come in handy when it’s time to monetize.
 (More on that next!)

 Step Seven: Monetize Your Content

 In order to make your blog into a business, you’ll need to monetize your content.
-Creating content is great, but if you’re not generating an income with it, there’s no way to take your blog to the next level.
+Creating content is great, but if you’re not generating income with it, there’s no way to take your blog to the next level.
 In order to keep elevating your brand, you’ll need to monetize your blog using one of these five methods.

 Product or Service

 You can make money using your brand by selling a product or service related to your topic.
 It could be something as simple as selling merch with your logo, key phrases, and colors.
 Or, it could be some sort of consulting service or handy tool that your readers would find helpful.
-Think through a product or service you could provide for your followers and start making money.
+Think through a digital product or service you could provide for your followers and start making money.
 Here are a few more ideas: